budden/semdict/README.md

-# "a" - E-mail based user registration in golang + postgresql
+# "semdict" - E-mail based user registration in golang + postgresql

 ## Goal
 Something more or less realistic in terms of features.
 Securely stored passwords, expiring registration confirmation links sent over an E-mail and so on.